How to remove a key from a dictionary in Python

 print(my_dict)--OUTPUT--{'name': 'John', 'city': 'New York'}

-The del statement offers a direct way to remove a key-value pair from a dictionary.
-As shown in the example, del my_dict["age"] permanently removes the "age" key and its corresponding value.
-This operation modifies the dictionary in place, making it a memory-efficient choice.
+The del statement is a direct way to remove a key-value pair from a dictionary.
+As shown, del my_dict["age"] targets and deletes the "age" key, modifying the dictionary in place.

 Standard dictionary methods